 Enjoying it?
 Keep going.
 Not a match?
 Tap Skip and meet the next person.
 Repeat as many times as you like.

-Every room puts you in charge: Skip moves you on, Mute silences audio, Block makes sure you never see that person again, and Report flags anything that crosses a line straight to moderation.
-Nothing is buried in a menu — if a chat stops being fun, ending it takes one tap.
+Every room puts you in charge: Skip moves you on and Mute silences your own microphone, both right on the room screen.
+Block and Report sit on the other person's profile page — blocking stops them being matched with you again, and reporting sends the details straight to moderation.
+If a chat stops being fun, ending it takes one tap.

 No. You can start matching on umegle without signing up.
 An account is optional and only helps if you want to keep settings between visits.

-Your browser has to grant camera and microphone access.
-Look for the permission prompt near the address bar and choose Allow — you can still chat by text if you would rather keep them off.
+Your browser has to grant camera and microphone access, and a video chat cannot start until it does.
+Look for the permission prompt near the address bar and choose Allow — if you denied it earlier, reset it from the padlock icon and reload the page.

 Tap Skip to jump to a new person, or close the tab to leave umegle entirely.
 You are never locked into a room.